DataDog/chaos-controller/CONTRIBUTING.md

 # Contributing

-This document explains how to install and run the project on a local colima cluster.
+This document explains how to install and run the project on a local Lima cluster.

 ## Signing commits using `gpg`